 “Though he may stumble, he will not fall, for the Lord upholds him with his hand.”
 Psalm 37:24

 Picture this: a baby, toddling on her wobbly little legs, her dad holding her hand.
 Suddenly, she loses her footing and stumbles!
-Her little heart races with adrenaline as the floor seems to rush up towards her.
+Her little heart races as the floor seems to rush up towards her.

 This is how intimately involved our Father God with us, as His children.

 Verse 23 of this Psalm says that “The Lord directs the steps of the godly.”
 Your Father, takes you by the hand and leads you, directing your steps, so that, even if you do trip, you won’t fall flat on your face.

 God shows us, teaches and instructs us, where to put our feet.